ValerieMauduit/AoC2022/README.md

 map.
 But needed to do it again from scratch.
 Obviously, at a moment I got an error...
 OK, done.
 The second star needs only concentration and precision.

+### Day 15: Beacon Exclusion Zone

+#### Not finished

+I parsed the easiest way: "OK, there are 8 splits if I split with the good pattern, and the beacon coordinates are the values 5 and 7 in the list".
+If you remove one space in a line, nothing works anymore.
+Not a strong parsing, but it's OK.

+Then I struggled with the intervals : is this value excluded or included?
+Always the same questions.
+First star was OK, then.
+But my code scans each line to count the intervals covered by the sensors.
+It ran for the second star but was way too long on my real input.
+So I decided to scan all the 4 millions raw map in one step and then use it to detect the first row with an empty cell.
+But I had to deal with negative + positive values, limits of the map...
+Long story short:
+I dropped because I spent too much time on this one and my previous (Day 22).

+### Day 16: Proboscidea Volcanium

+#### Not done at all

+We need a graph, my terror.
+I only started to define the valves and even this, I didn't finish, because fear of not managing the day anyway.
+My idea, if I had time: I have 30 minutes and 2 minutes at least by valve.
+I define all the combinations for 15 valves with a non-zero flow in the list.
+Then For each combination:

+- first I calculate the shortest path to go to the first valve.
+I update the data.
+- If the remaining time is not enough, I remove the last valves.
+- maybe for each combination, I calculate the best final flow if all the paths from valve to valve would be 1?
+- then I can, each step, check if some combinations of valves need to be removed.
+I think so, because if I start by the more efficient valve as a first valve, I can prune many combinations really fast.

+I would use a DFS algorith I think, actually: depth search first: I try the first branch, and it will allow me to prune some branches during the process.

+### Day 17: Pyroclastic Flow

+#### Not finished

+A Tetris!
+My main problem in the first star was that I forgot a rock shape in my list of rocks.
+I had also to define a specific function to check if a rock wants to go I a place where all of its cells are free.
+Finally: never forget to raise an exception if a patter is not recognized: how many times did I use only a if...else but actually, I entered a third value because my parsing had a problem (like ready the last return character in the input file).

+Second star: I thought about it but it's a mess.
+I need to determine a cycle.
+But the cycle won't start from the step 0, as in the beginning, we are on a flat floor, but after 1064 steps (the length of the jets pattern), we don't start again on a flat floor.
+I imagine that there would be something at a moment and that if I keep the relative positions of the 5 first drops in a series of jet pattern, it would be enough.
+But not totally sure.
+And then, after:

+- I have to calculate the height before the cycles
+- I have to calculate how many cycles
+- I have to calculate the overlap between two consecutive cycles
+- I have to calculate the last steps, from the end of a cycle (with its overlap)

+### Day 18: Boiling Boulders

+#### Not finished

+For the first part, I decide to add 6 faces each time I added a cube, and then remove 2 faces for each neighbour it glued with.
+It works fine.

+For the second part, I wanted first to determine, for each free cell, if there are no occupied cells in one direction from it, to the border.
+But it isn't true, you can have a path with is not linear.
+After thinking about the shape of the bubbles, my conclusion was that it is better to star from the outside: I build a large cube containing all the occupied cells and then I remove a cell from neighbour to neighbour if the cell is not occupied by a rock.
+So I won't remove the cells inside.
+It was my idea.

+But now I think that I would better add a water ceil for each neighbour if not occupied.
+And In the end, I calculate the surface of the water cells, and remove the surface of the outside cube.
+But maybe it is similar in terms of performance.
+I could also check which list of cells is the shortest.

+### Day 19: Not Enough Minerals

+#### Not done at all

+One more graph problem...

+First important think: it is always the same idea: the ore and the clay robots are built of ores, the obs robots are builds of ores + clay, the geode robots are built of ore + obs.
+It is important to notice: no change in this pattern, for any blueprint.

+My main idea is that what we really want are geode robots.
+So we would make:

+- as many geode robots as we can.
+- as many obs or ore robots to complete the left reserve after building the geode robots
+- as many obs + ore robots to build complete geode robots
+- once done: would I prefer to build more obs robots or more ore robots?
+Build the ones to complete a entire number of obs robots pattern

+I am pretty sure that there is something deterministic, maybe with a range of freedom of +/- n in a "previous depth" robot.
+But I need to try and adjust.
+And I also know that all the people I know who managed to run their programs used heuristics and are not sure to have reached the best value, except the fact that the AoC accepted their answer.

 ### Day 20: Grove Positioning System

 My main problem was that I didn't deal well with the case when a number is higher than the length of the list.
 I had to